donmaiq/SteamSalesSimulation/README.md

 There's a private repo for other group projects and documents (Can be accessed by the group members):
 https://github.com/MacsyMetropolia/OliotRyhma4

+Current all steam users in database, increases about 5/second, at the time of posting about 90K users.
+http://dotastatz.com/allusers.php  warning may crash browser.

 ## General plan
 - simulate 1 year of steam sales